Wendell Jerome Campbell: Personal life

 Campbell continued his dedication to racial equity and creating greater educational and economic opportunities by being serving on the boards of: Mercy Hospital and Medical Center, AIA Chicago, the Chicago Architectural Assistance Center, the Black Ensemble Theatre, the South Side YMCA and NOMA.

-In 1954 Campbell married his with wife of June Crusor Campbell with whom he had two daughters Susan Campbell-Smith and Leslie Campbell, the former being a partner in his firm Campbell Tiu Campbell.
+In 1954 Campbell married June Crusor Campbell with whom he had two daughters Susan Campbell-Smith and Leslie Campbell, the former being a partner in his firm Campbell Tiu Campbell.